AidanFarhi/travlr/README.md

 - Compare and contrast the types of frontend development you used in your full stack project, including Express HTML, JavaScript, and the single-page application (SPA).

+While developing this project, a couple of different approaches were used to create the front-end layer.
+For the client facing portion, Express.js was used to handle and process requests.
+The content was displayed using a combination of HTML, CSS, and Handlebars templating to dynamically render pages.
+Using templating helped to reduce repetitive code and enabled breaking up sections of the UI into reusable components that could dynamically be injected with data.

 - Why did the backend use a NoSQL MongoDB database?

 ## Functionality